Beta Boom's Origin Story

 Part 3: A Crazy Experiment

-On MLK weekend in 2018, Kimmy and I decided to sell our house in Oakland, move to the fastest-growing rising tech hub outside of the Bay Area, and launch Beta Boom.
+On MLK weekend in 2018, Kimmy and I decided to sell our house in Oakland, move to Salt Lake City, and launch Beta Boom.

-We would invest in founders that did not fit Silicon Valley pattern matching.
-Founders from rising tech hubs and from diverse backgrounds in every sense.
+We would back founders who didn't fit the usual VC mold.
+Founders building in places most investors weren't paying attention to.
 And we would work alongside them every day, as an extension of their team, to jump-start their growth and connect them to the operational expertise that they will need to be successful in the long term.

 There have been some hard-earned lessons along the way, but we’ve grown and fine-tuned our model a lot.
 Overall, our original vision has been successful beyond our wildest dreams.
 And we’re just getting started.